Transportation cost inequalities for singular SPDEs: Introduction

 {\textbf{Assumption A}} -- {\it We are given a separable Banach space $\Omega$ of spacetime functions/distributions which contains a dense subspace $H$ which is itself a Hilbert space for some norm $\|\cdot\|_H$ stronger than the norm inherited from $\Omega$.
 We equip $\Omega$ with its Borel $\sigma$-algebra.
 The noise is defined as the identity map on $\Omega$.
 Its law $\bbP\in {\sf P}(\Omega)$ is centered, invariant under spacetime shifts, and satisfies the transportation cost inequality

 for some positive finite constant $a_\circ$. }

 \ssk

 In our situation, the space $\Omega$ will be a certain Banach space of distributions on $\bbR^d$.
+Feyel \& \"Ust\"unel proved in \cite{FU02} that the Gaussian measures on Banach spaces satisfy this assumption with $H$ their Cameron--Martin space.
 It is a folklore result that the spectral gap inequality \eqref{EqSG} holds under Assumption A, with $a_1=1/(2a_\circ)$.
 A proof of this result is given in Appendix \ref{SectionAppendix} as we could not find an easily accessible direct proof in the literature.
 The BPHZ model is thus well defined under Assumption A, using the constructions of \cite{HS23} or \cite{BH23}.

 We use in the present work a refinement of the construction of the BPHZ model given in Bailleul \& Hoshino's work \cite{BH23}.
-The introduction of this refinement is motivated by Gasteratos \& Jacquier's extended contraction principle for transportation cost inequalities that takes in our setting the following form -- see Lemma 2.11 in \cite{GJ23} for the original statement and Section \ref{SubsectionTCIFacts} for a proof.
+The introduction of this refinement is motivated by Gasteratos \& Jacquier's extended contraction principle for transportation cost inequalities; it takes in our setting the following form -- see Lemma 2.11 in \cite{GJ23} for the original statement and Section \ref{SubsectionTCIFacts} for a proof.
 Let $\textbf{\textsf{M}}$ be a metric space.

 \ssk

 \begin{prop} Let $ M: \Omega\rightarrow \textbf{\textsf{M}}$ be a random variable and $c_{\textbf{\textsf{M}}} : \textbf{\textsf{M}}\times\textbf{\textsf{M}}\rightarrow [0,+\infty]$ be a measurable function such that